-206. RURAL AND URBAN COMMUNITY Three hours
+RURAL AND URBAN COMMUNITY 206.

 A comparative analysis of culturally variant rural and urban communities in the United States.
-The emphasis is on function, process, value systems and styles of life, rather than on community structure.
-The suburban, or "fringe" development is considered as well as rural-urban relationships.
+The emphasis is on function, communities in the onited States.
+The emphasis is on function, process, value systems and styles of life, rather than on commun-ity structure.
+The suburban, or "fringe" development is consid-ered as well as rural-urban relationships.
 203 is a prerequisite except for those who are working towards a two-year State Limited Certificate.

-208. Community Recreation (Phys.
+- Two hours COMMUNITY RECREATION (Phys.
 Ed.
-204) Two hours .
+204) 208.
 Especially for pre-social work students.
-Taught in Department of Physical Education.

-Three hours Social Psychology (Psych.
-210) This course is described under Psychology.
-Credit may be applied either as Sociology or Psychology.
+Taught in Department of Physical Education. - SOCIAL PSYCHOLOGY (Psych.
+210) 210.
+This course is described under Psychology.
+Credit may be applied either as Sociology or Psychology. - LABOR PROBLEMS 303.

-303. LABOR PROBLEMS